Lux (Rosalía album): Commercial performance

-Lux debuted at number 4 on the Billboard 200 with over 46,000 album-equivalent units — including 19,000 in pure album sales, making it her first top 10 album on that list.
-Across Europe, Lux entered the charts strongly: it debuted at number 1 in Spain and received platinum certification simultaneously (becoming her fourth chart-topping project and third chart-topping album in her home country), number 2 in Germany and France, number 4 in Italy and Ireland, and number 7 in Sweden.
+Lux debuted at number 4 on the Billboard 200 with over 46,000 album-equivalent units, including 19,000 in pure album sales, making it her first top 10 album on that list.
+Across Europe, Lux debuted at number 1 in Spain and received platinum certification simultaneously (becoming her fourth chart-topping project and third chart-topping album in her home country), number 2 in Germany and France, number 4 in Italy and Ireland, and number 7 in Sweden.
 In the United Kingdom, the album debuted at number 4 on the Official Charts Company, becoming the highest-charting album ever by a Spanish female artist in that market.
 In Australia the album debuted at number 15 on the ARIA Albums Chart.

-The album also earnt 42.1 million streams on Spotify in its first full tracking day, breaking the record for most first-day Spotify streams by a female Spanish-language artist, and charting twelve of its fifteen available tracks in Spotify's daily list of top fifty most-streamed songs globally.
+The album also earned 42.1 million streams on Spotify in its first full tracking day, breaking the record for most first-day Spotify streams by a female Spanish-language artist, and charting twelve of its fifteen available tracks in Spotify's daily list of top fifty most-streamed songs globally.
 Of those twelve, six appeared in the top twenty.

 Track listing

-All lyrics are written entirely by Rosalía Vila Tobella, except for "Sauvignon Blanc" (lyrics by Rosalía and Andrew Wyatt) and "Memória" (lyrics by Rosalía and Maria "Carminho" Andrade).
+All lyrics by Rosalía Vila Tobella, except for "Sauvignon Blanc" (lyrics by Rosalía and Andrew Wyatt) and "Memória" (lyrics by Rosalía and Maria "Carminho" Andrade).